stillbreeze/Django-import-export/README.md

-Admin interface for csv/excel/json etc file uploading using Django import/export package
+Admin interface for csv/excel/json etc file uploading using Django import/export package.

+Sample models in use